christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     "cottius" means "chieftain".
 -   Izates or Izas: "Iza" (𐬌𐬰𐬀) = Avestan root for "serpent" (cognate with Scythian Aži). "-tes" = Greek suffix, but possibly from dāta ("given by," as in Mithradates = "Given by Mithra").
 This is cognate with the Scythian (and broader Iranian) mythological figure Aži Dahāka (Avestan) or Azhi Dahak (Middle Persian), a monstrous serpent or dragon.
 -   Jesus [^1] : Yeshua derives from Aesus (Etruscan god) via Yazata (Divine Serpent-Lord), related to Izates (Yazata).
 In the name "Yeshua Ben Panthera" the Panthera is a Hellenized form of Ptolemaios (Ptolem->Ptol->Panther).
 "Jesus, son of Ptolemy".
 This directly connects the "Jesus" figure to the Ptolemaic-Bosphoran royal house.
 -    Jew: Iudii (Celtic tribe) + Aži (serpent).
 The Iudii, a Galatian tribe, were Scythian-Celtic priests whose religious practices were rooted in Druidism who later became "Jews" under Alexandrian syncretism.
-Celtic Iudii then dissappeared after the Bar Kokhba revolt when emperor Hadrian decimated their population.
+Celtic Iudii then disappeared after the Bar Kokhba revolt when emperor Hadrian decimated their population.
 The term "Ashkenazi" (Scythian: Ashkuza) confirms their steppe origins, later demonized by Rabbi Akiva to erase their Sarmatian roots.
   - Lord: The term Kavi in Avestan texts (e.g., Yasna 10.6) denotes a divine ruler associated with Aži (dragon/serpent).
 Translating Kavi to Greek yields Kyrios ("lord"), a title used for Jesus in the New Testament (e.g., Kyrios Iesous).
 The Scythian title Xšaya (king) appears in Old Persian as Xšayathiya, phonetically linked to Kshatriya (Sanskrit: warrior-king) and Caesar via the Greek Kaesar.
 A kurgan inscription from Issyk (Kazakhstan, 4th century BCE) mentions a ruler named Ašakavi ("dragon-priest"), combining Aša (truth/order) and Kavi.
 This title parallels Asander (Thracian: Asa = "lord") and suggests a pan-steppe naming convention for dragon-kings.
 -   Monobazus: Sabazios is the Phrygian and Thracian version of Zeus.
     Ma'nu is likely a diminutive of Menneus ("son of man"), and then